-- I. Insurance with More Than One Company; Use of Servicing Agents and Third Party Administrators (Board Rules 121 and 131) - 1.
-A compensation policy must cover all of the operations of an employer.
+I. Insurance with More Than One Company; Use of Servicing Agents and Third Party Administrators (Board Rules 121 and 131)

+1. A compensation policy must cover all of the operations of an employer.
 An employer has the right to place insurance with more than one insurer; but if this is done with respect to distinct operations, the policies must be concurrent and the written portions must read alike.
 If there is any difference in coverage, it can be expressed as applying to a fractional part thereof.
 If an employer has more than one place of business, each operation can be covered separately unless the business is interchangeable.
 Each insurer on the risk must cover alike all the employees coming under the law.
-Each insurer shall inform the Board of the proper address to be used by the Board for serving all hearing notices and other Board notices. - 2.
-Notice of Use of Servicing Agent or Third Party Administrator (Form WC- 121).
+Each insurer shall inform the Board of the proper address to be used by the Board for serving all hearing notices and other Board notices.

+- 2. Notice of Use of Servicing Agent or Third Party Administrator (Form WC- 121).
 An insurer, self-insurer, or group fund shall file this form to give notice of the employment of a servicing agent or third party administrator, and of the termination of services of same.
 When obtaining the services of a servicing agent or third party administrator, this form shall be filed no later than the commencement date of those services.
 When terminating the services of a servicing agent or third party administrator, this form shall be filed no later than the commencement date of those services.
 When terminating the services of a servicing agent or third party administrator, this form shall be filed no later than 30 days prior to the date of the cessation of services.
 Also use the form to add an additional third party administrator. - 3.
+A third-party administrator/servicing agent must be licensed by the Office of the Commissioner of Insurance pursuant to O.C.G.A. §33-23-100 and follow the Rules and Regulations of the Insurance Commissioner's Office. - 4.
 The transfer of files from one third party administrator/servicing agent to another must be handled in a professional and timely manner. - a.
 Open indemnity files must be current as of the date of transfer and the transferring (former) third party administrator/servicing agent must include in the file a complete current Form WC-4 (completed within the last 30 days) reflecting all payments made as of the date of transfer.
 The transferring third party administrator/servicing agent must at the date of transfer provide the receiving third party administrator with a payment history on all Medical Only claims with an occurrence date of 90 days or less as of the date of transfer.
 Penalties for noncompliance by the transferring third party administrator/servicing agent would be in accordance with O.C.G.A. § 34-9-18(a). - b.
 The receiving (new) third party administrator/servicing agent must notify all active (open) claimants of the change in administration within 14 days of receiving the files.
-Vendors must be notified within 60 days of receipt of medical bills or service invoices. - 4.
+Vendors must be notified within 60 days of receipt of medical bills or service invoices. - 5.
 Employers unable to obtain workers' compensation insurance coverage in any other manner may apply to the assigned risk pool: